xtrs84zk/Aspire-V5-573P-Hackintosh/README.md

 * Some Fn keys migth have diferent behavior.
 * Audio with VoodooHDA.
 * Brightness.
 Use "pausa" to up the level and Fn+F12 to lower it.
 (Working on setting the rigth keycombo)
-* Touchscreen (before Catalina, working fine on Mojave: same gestures as the trackpad) <br/> <br/>
+* Touchscreen (before Catalina, working fine on Mojave: same gestures as the trackpad) <br/>
+* Siri, Nice. <br/>

 ## What's sometimes working
 * HDMI video output ~~(it worked on Mojave, as far as I can remember)~~ guess what?
 I'm back in Mojave and it doesn't work... but I remember it did.<br/>
 * It migth freeze the next couple of reboots after a System Update, that's why it's advised to always do a clean install rather than upgrade.
-Don't worry, it'll go back to normal after that.
+Don't worry, it'll go back to normal after that. <br/>
+* Microphone.
+Well, it works, but is way too boosted.

 ## What's not working
 * Power off.
 (Restart to clover and press the power button) <br/>